enfabrica/enkit/scripts/gee.md

   behavior (or, if you are using `GEE_REPO_DIR` to use a non-standard directory structure), set the `GEE_REPO` variable to the repository name (ie. `internal`, `enkit`, etc.).

+* `GEE_BUILDLOGS_PROJECT`: If you are using gcloud to store your presubmit testing logs, you can override gee's default gcloud project by setting this environment variable.

 * `UPSTREAM`: The name of the github user hosting the specified repository.
 By default, `enfabrica`.

 * `YESYESYES`: If set to a non-zero integer, will cause all yes/no prompts within `gee` to automatically